Pope

 “It does not

-depart from the second [husband] and go back to the first, especially since she
+depart from the second [husband] and return to the first, especially since she

-was seen to have departed from him by the judgment of the Church.
-As St.
+was seen to have left the first by the judgment of the Church; and as St.

 Gregory testifies, “the affront to the Creator dissolves the right of marriage